BramSuurdje/proxmox-helper-scripts/README.md

 bun install
 ```

-After that, run the docker container to host your own pocketbase instance
+Next, run the Docker container to host your own PocketBase instance:

 ```bash
 docker compose up -d
 ```

-Head over to localhost:8080 and register with random details (will be overwritten later)
-After that, apply the `pb_backup.zip` that is shipped in the repo.
+Head over to `localhost:8080` and register with random details (they will be overwritten later).
+Apply the `pb_backup.zip` included in the repo.

-you will be logged out from your pocketbase instance and you can then login again wit the following details
+You will be logged out from your PocketBase instance.
+Log in again with the following details:
-email: `example@example.com`
+- Email: `example@example.com`
-password: `changeme123`
+- Password: `changeme123`

-finally you need to rename `example.env` to `.env`
+Finally, rename `example.env` to `.env`.

 Then, run the development server: